jacebenson/cajunbot/README.md

 # CajonBot

-> Simple bot for handling messages
+> A Discord bot for handling messages

 I wanted to replicate some code used in a Slack channel, this is that replication in the works.